rg-wood/salt-lion/README.md

 For every bane (1) you roll on your base dice from gear when pushing, the item's gear bonus is decreased by one.
-It simply doesn't work as well anymore.
+It simply doesn't work as well any more.
 If the gear bonus reaches zero, the item is broken and cannot be used.
 The gear bonus of an item can be reduced by external damage as well.